 The climax of the story is the peak of excitement, the moment when the story changes (a turning point), the main character, and the problem is resolved.

 The Falling action is all the plot points wrapping up, the consequences of the climax, and reflection on the changes in the main character.
-It can be identified by decreasing tension, an approaching resolution, and relaxation of emotion.
+It can be identified by decreasing tension, approaching resolution, and relaxation of emotion.

 The resolution is the plot’s end, whether that resolution is a happy ending or sad ending, fun or frightening, satisfying or unsatisfying.
 The resolution might tie up loose ends or leave important elements of the story unresolved.